 The castle was one

-of three or four such buildings put up by Young along
+of three or four such buildings built by Young along the

-the same unusual lines, highly criticized at the time as
+same lines, criticized at the time as being not in

-Gothic structures in the Chiaia part of town, above
+structures in the Chiaia part of town, above Parco

-Parco Grifeo, even features an artificial crack high up
+Grifeo, even features an artificial crack high up on one

-on one of the towers (photo, directly above),
+of the towers (photo, above), meant to simulate

 The buildings are, however, charming, and the one on Pizzofalcone (photo, right) is now going to get one–and–a–half–million euros to undo the damage down by arson a few years ago; in addition, part of the grounds will be converted to a museum/exposition room that will inform visitors about this fascinating Neapolitan with the very English name.
 Here they will learn about Young's plan for the total rebuilding of the city (including the construction of an underground train line!) in the 1890s (a plan that lost out to the Risanamento—the gutting of large sections of the city).